Video and Model Details

 - 3.2 History

 The Manti Utah Temple, Located in the city of Manti, Utah, is the fifth constructed temple, the third temple built west of the Mississippi River, and the third still in use.
-(The St. George Utah and Logan Utah temples preceded it.)
+It was preceeded by The St. George Utah and Logan Utah.
 The Manti Temple was designed by William Harrison Folsom, who moved to Manti while the temple was under construction.
 It is one of only two remaining LDS temples in the world where live actors are used in the endowment ceremonies (the other is the Salt Lake Temple); all other temples use films in the presentation of the endowment.
 Like the Original St. George and Original Logan Temples, it uses 4 progressive rooms to represent progression through life.

 Brigham Young announced the decision to build a temple in Manti on June 25, 1875.
 The Salt Lake Temple had been announced in 1847, but construction was still underway and not finished until 1893.
 The Manti Temple was built, along with the St. George and Logan temples, to satisfy the church’s immediate need for temple work.
 The site for the temple was the Manti Stone Quarry, a large hill immediately northeast of town.
 Early Mormon settlers in the area had prophesied that this would be the site of a temple.